greg-raven/Uncommon-Sense/_posts/2023-06-29-encouraging-segregation.md

 tag: 'Clarence Thomas'
 ---

-Sorting by race ... increasingly encourages our Nation’s youth to view racial differences as important and segregation as routine.
+Sorting by race ... increasingly encourages our Nation's youth to view racial differences as important and segregation as routine.